Skip to main content

 • Robbery involving force or violence (cases involving pick pocketing and purse snatching will typically not result in the issuance of a Timely Warning Notice but will be assessed on a case-by case basis).

-• Sexual Assault (considered on a case-by-case basis depending on the facts of the case, when and where the incident occurred, when it was reported, and the amount of information known by the Director of Public Safety or designee) reported cases of sexual assault, are often reported long after the incident occurred, thus there in no ability to distribute a “timely” warning notice to the community; however, all cases of sexual assault, including stranger and non[1]stranger/acquaintance cases, will be assessed for potential issuance of a Timely Warning Notice.
+• Sexual Assault (considered on a case-by-case basis depending on the facts of the case, when and where the incident occurred, when it was reported, and the amount of information known by the Vice President of Operation, reported cases of sexual assault, are often reported long after the incident occurred, thus there in no ability to distribute a “timely” warning notice to the community; however, all cases of sexual assault, including stranger and non-stranger/acquaintance cases, will be assessed for potential issuance of a Timely Warning Notice.

 • Major incidents of Arson.

-• Other Clery Act Crimes as determined necessary by the Director of Public Safety or designee.
+• Other Clery Act Crimes as determined necessary by the Vice President for Operations or designee.

 The institution is not required to issue a Timely Warning with respect to crimes reported to a pastoral or professional counselor.